It is one of the most popular supplements used by people looking to build lean muscle mass, maximize performance, and increase strength.

-However, creatine may allow you to increase your training volume in lower rep ranges with higher weight, which in theory should allow for greater adaptation to training and increase your strength.
+However, creatine may increase your training volume in lower rep ranges with higher weight, which should allow for more excellent adaptation to training and increase your strength.

 Is creatine also beneficial for women?

-Yes, creatine is just as beneficial for women as it is for men.
-There is no special function of the Y chromosome that gives creatine special powers in the male body.
+Yes, creatine is just as beneficial for women as for men.
+There is no particular function of the Y chromosome that gives special creatine powers in the male body.
 However, dosing with creatine may be slightly different for women.

 Will the ability to retain fat remain after stopping creatine?